Domestic Violence Defense Attorneys in Cape Elizabeth, ME Defending Your Rights

 A domestic violence conviction in Cape Elizabeth can lead to life-altering consequences that affect your freedom, finances, relationships, and future.
 Prosecutors in Cumberland County aggressively pursue these cases, and even a first offense can result in jail time, fines, and restrictive court orders.

-If you’re facing domestic violence charges, it’s critical to understand what the domestic violences penalties are you may be up against and why speaking with a criminal defense attorney as early as possible is essential to protecting your rights.
+If you’re facing domestic violence charges, it’s critical to understand what the domestic violence penalties are you may be up against and why speaking with a criminal defense attorney as early as possible is essential to protecting your rights.

 First-Time Domestic Violence Offense (Class D Misdemeanor)